yoctoproject/poky/documentation/ref-manual/terms.rst

       (i.e. :ref:`ref-manual/structure:\`\`oe-init-build-env\`\``).
 The
       :term:`TOPDIR` variable points to the Build Directory.

-      You have a lot of flexibility when creating the Build Directory.
+      You have a lot of flexibility when creating the :term:`Build Directory`.
-      Following are some examples that show how to create the directory.
+      Here are some examples that show how to create the directory.
 The examples assume your :term:`Source Directory` is named ``poky``:

          -  Create the Build Directory inside your Source Directory and let